-- 7.2. commercially sensitive information includes trade, business or industrial information which has a particular economic value to a firm and its business strategy and is generally not available or known by others; - 7.3. collated information from competitors may only be shared on an aggregated basis: - 7.4. disaggregation of competitor information by district, customer name, individual firm or sub-category will generally be considered problematic from a competition law perspective; - 7.5. the collation of data from competing market participants must be performed by an independent third party and not by the participants/industry association itself.
-We understand that information collation is performed by the employees of ASISA (who are not employees of any ASISA members) and, as such, this conduct should be permissible from a competition law perspective.
-Where the third party independence may be "lost", however, is if employees of individual ASISA members have access to disaggregated competitor information; - 7.6. as a general rule, the exchange of information between competitors relating to future conduct (such as future prices, quantities or other elements of a business plan) or what it anticipates or expects regarding competitors' future conduct, will be considered anti-competitive as it facilitates reaching a collusive understanding among firms; - 7.7. insofar as participation by ASISA with Government in relation to Government initiatives, please note that - 7.7.1. all information shared by competitors must be relevant and necessary to achieve the object of the initiative; - 7.7.2. all information shared by competitors must be aggregated; - 7.7.3. competitors must not share and discuss individualised data on pricing, margins and costs; - 7.7.4. competitors can, however, discuss aggregated market trends (for example, aggregated national annual industry demand or supplier information, which do not identify individual company data);
+- 7.2. confidential information includes trade, business or industrial information which has a particular economic value to a firm and its business strategy and is generally not available to, or known by, others; - 7.3. as a general principle, competitively sensitive information includes all current, recent (how recent depends on the nature of the information shared, and the use to which it could be put) and future strategic and competitive information relating to, inter alia, pricing or pricing strategies, costs, revenues, profits, margins, business or strategic plans, customer lists and marketing; - 7.4. competitively sensitive information or confidential information which is not legitimately in the public domain which is collated from ASISA members who are competitors of one another may only be shared on an aggregated basis; - 7.5. disaggregation of competitively sensitive competitor information by district, customer name, individual firm or sub-category will generally be considered problematic from a competition law perspective; - 7.6. to the extent that ASISA and/or its members wish to publish disaggregated information sourced from members, it will thus be necessary to first establish whether the information is competitively sensitive and/or legitimately in the public domain.
+It is suggested that this exercise be conducted by external competition law advisors.
+Following this determination - 7.6.1. if the information is found to be competitively sensitive, ASISA will share the information only on an aggregated basis (unless ASISA's external competition lawyers provide a written opinion that the sharing of such information is permissible under and in terms of the Competition Act); - 7.6.2. if the information is found not to be competitively sensitive, ASISA may share the information on a disaggregated basis. - 7.7. the collation of data from competing market participants must be performed by an independent third party and not by the participants/industry association itself.
+Where information collation is performed by the employees of ASISA (who are not employees of any ASISA members) and, as such, this conduct should be permissible from a competition law perspective.
+Where the third party independence may be "lost", however, is if employees of individual ASISA members have access to disaggregated information which is competitively sensitive in nature or is not legitimately in the public domain; - 7.8. as a general rule, the exchange of information between competitors relating to future conduct

+(such as future prices, quantities or other elements of a business plan) or what it anticipates or expects regarding competitors' future conduct, will be considered anti-competitive as it facilitates reaching a collusive understanding among firms;